Nafees10/qscript/spec/syntax.md

 	}
 }
 ```
 Varible `i` and `count` are accessible throughout the function.
 Variable `j` is accessible only inside the `while` block.
-Variable `someGlobalVar` is declared outside any function, so it is available to all functions defined _inside_ the script.
+Variable `someGlobalVar` is declared outside any function, so it is available to all functions defined _inside_ the script, as it is `private`.

-Unlike functions, global variables cannot be exported in case of libraries.

 ## Using References
 References can be assigned like: